LivePersonInc/developer-center/pages/Products/SalesForce Integration/Implementation/step2.md

 	* Choose a SF Field Name

-	* Choose ‘Editability’ mode
+	* Choose 'Editability’ mode

 	**Note!** Editability mode may sometimes be enforced according to your SF settings and permissions.

 	* LivePerson Field Name - Choose a LP value only if you want this field to be prepopulated with one.
 Choose “Other”, to manually configure a specific LP Value not included in the list (PreChat Survey, PostChat Survey, Extra SDEs, etc…) – See Appendix #1 for advanced instructions on how to set this.

-	* Include in Overview - within the Choose this is you want the field to appear in the bubble widget (The bubble appears when clicking ‘i’ next to the Account/Contact from the main Search screen of the widget).
+	* Include in Overview - within the Choose this is you want the field to appear in the bubble widget (The bubble appears when clicking 'i’ next to the Account/Contact from the main Search screen of the widget).

 	**Note!** Only the first 5 fields will be shown in the bubble